jenrichmond/slides/README.md

 # Jenny's slides

 This repo hosts slides made with the xaringan package.
-Mostly Jenny forgets how this works every time so...

-## How to gh_pages + xaringan slides

-- Create a repo with xaringan slide and the following files:
-    + xaringan_example.rmd, your xaringan slide
-    + index.md, for the homepage of github page, see the index.md for an example.
-- In rstudio, knit the xaringan slides.
-- Push everything to github
-- Setup github pages
-    + Settings - Github Pages- source: master branch
-    + Optional: choose a jekyll theme

-Done, the slides can be viewed online at https://{account}.github.io/{repo_name}/{xaringan_slide_filename}